solislemuslab/phylo-practicum/glemin-wheat/code/2-data-software.md

 ## 5. ASTRAL

 The [ASTRAL repo](https://github.com/smirarab/ASTRAL) recommends us to use the new C code [ASTER](https://github.com/chaoszhang/ASTER).
 Installation instructions are within.

+### For Mac

 For me, installing with conda worked:
 ```
 conda install aster
 ```